 Louise Jolly: I was the Head of Ticket Sales for London 2012.
 We removed any barriers that would have prevented people from buying tickets and being part of the Games.
 We challenged our ticket agency and ourselves to make the ticketing programme as accessible as possible throughout the entire customer journey.
 When we got told that disabled customers would need to call a contact centre to book their tickets we pushed back and made the ordering process fully inclusive online.
 The ticketing software that was used was designed to the highest accessibility standards to make it easy and open for everyone to use.

 Natalie Cramp: I originally joined in January 2009 as a Workforce Planning Analyst, trying to forecast the demand for the 200,000 person workforce and understanding the supply, where we would have gaps and where there were opportunities to fulfil our ambitions to support diverse cohorts into work.
 I moved on to work on reward, policy, and our trade union partnership, with the existing venues to integrate our two workforces to deliver a seamless experience for athletes and spectators alike, and to support Jean Tomlin as her Business Manager.
 Operationally, I supported delivery of both test events and Games time.

-What key diversity and inclusion lesson did you take away from London 2012?
+What key D&I lesson did you take away from London 2012?
 Has this shaped your work going forward?

 SF: That you have to start from where people are.
 There’s no point lecturing or grandstanding, that only gets people’s back up.
 It’s actions that matter, and how you do them as much as what you actually do.
 This has definitely shaped my work going forwards.
 The methodology I created then, Understand, Lead, Deliver, is one of the core methods of the company I went on to establish, Included.
 I also wrote a book, The Inclusion Imperative, which detailed the lessons learned from London 2012.
 This has been the first of now four books with the team.